 - An increase in eucalypt recruitment

-- A decline in dryland plant encroachment on the floodplain
+- A decline in dryland plant encroachment onto the floodplain

 - A decline in herbaceous weeds

-These are positive results as they demonstrate that environmental watering is sustaining this floodplain refuge, providing essential habitat, resources and public amenity.
+Overall, the monitoring program has demonstrated that environmental watering events are maintaining and improving the water dependent semi-arid floodplain plant communities of the Hattah Lakes.
 In addition, we found that plant functional group responses were driven by a few dominant species.
 This highlights the importance of monitoring both individual species as well as functional groups to obtain an accurate assessment of plant community responses to environmental watering.

-This work is occurring through The Living Murray Intervention Monitoring Program on behalf of the Mallee Catchment Management Authority.
+This work is occurring through the following project partners: DELWP, Victorian Environmental Water Holder and The Living Murray Intervention Monitoring Program on behalf of the Mallee Catchment Management Authority.
 The Living Murray is a joint initiative funded by the New South Wales, Victorian, South Australian, Australian Capital Territory and Commonwealth governments, coordinated by the Murray-Darling Basin Authority.